 - Purchasing a multi-family home will cost you more than purchasing a single-family home.
 If you’re starting out as a landlord or don’t have a lot of money to invest, a multi-family home might not be the best option for you.

 - Time-Consuming.
 The more tenants you have, the more demands you’ll have to deal with.
 At times, more than two tenants will want you to solve their issues ASAP.
 If you have your hands full, your tenants won’t be happy that you won’t be able to assist them immediately.

-- Because multi-family homes are costly, they’re commonly invested by experienced investors.
+- Because multi-family homes are costly, they’re commonly invested in by experienced investors.
 For that reason, you might have a hard time breaking into the market.

-Let the Pros Manage Your Multi-Family Home
+Let the Professionals Manage Your Multi-Family Home

 It can be beneficial to have a team of property management professionals by your side.
 Your property managers will deal with all delicate matters, as well as the day-to-day demands of your multi-family property.

 When you partner with Luxury Property Care, you’ll have an expert who will be your point of contact for all rental-related concerns.
 They will screen tenants, schedule repairs and inspections, maintain the property, and more so that you don’t have to.

 For more information on our South Florida property management services, ring us at (561) 944 – 2992 or fill out our contact form.